derekyenser/Mood-DJ/README.md

   5. Uses predetermined mood options

   **How to clone Mood DJ**
-  1. Download and run the scripts for tables in Mysql
+  1. Download and run the ScriptsforTables in mySQL
-  2. Download the
+  2. Download the PythonExeLink.txt and run
-  3. Use the
+  3. Download the user interface